kubernetes/enhancements/keps/sig-api-machinery/4355-coordinated-leader-election/README.md

   algorithm cannot not be fixed by only upgrading kubernetes..  all controllers in the ecosystem with the bug must upgrade client-go and release to be fixed.
 - More difficult to change/customize the criteria for which candidate is best.

+### Algorithm configurability

+We've opted for a static fixed algorithm that looks at three things, continuing down the list of comparisons if there is a tiebreaker.

+- min(binary version)
+- min(compatibility version)
+- min(lease candidate name)

+The goal of the KEP is to make the leader predictable during a cluster upgrade where leader elected components and apiservers may have mixed versions.
+This will make all states of a Kubernetes control plane upgrade adhere to the version skew policy.

+An alternative is to make the leader election algorithm configurable either via flags or a configuration file.

 ## Future Work